Have you received this email recently?

 The big problem with password re-use

 You’ve probably been advised plenty of times not to re-use passwords across different websites.
-Have you ever stopped to consider why this is?
+Have you ever stopped to consider why?

 Credential Stuffing attacks happen when somebody (or more likely some script or software they have created) attempts to gain access to a site using an email and password combination exposed from a breach of a different site.